mvaganov/ttrpg/spells.md

 **Duration** days per caster level or instantaneous (D)

 ### Description
 As Lesser Change Race, except it can be cast without sample blood/essance, which prevents racial bonus and penalty effects from taking effect.
 Also, the target spends only one full round involuntarily morphing between races at the beginning and end of the spell duration.
-If cast with blood/essence, this spell can be made permanent with a permanancy spell at half the normal cost of 8th level spells.
+If cast with blood/essence, this spell can be made permanent with a permanancy spell for 7,500gp.

 ---
 ## Change Race, Greater